akolb1/metastore-python/README.md

 Simple CLI client for HMS Metastore.

+## Kerberos support

+**None of these tools work in kerberos-enabled cluster.**

+You should consider using [Java-based toolkit](https://github.com/akolb1/hclient) if you need support for Kerberos.

 # Usage

     usage: hclient [-h] [-H HOST] [-d DB] [-t TABLE] [-C COLUMN] [-P PARTITION]